-- (4) No development shall commence before plans and particulars showing the precise details relating to the surface treatment of the amenity space have been submitted to and approved in writing by the Local Planning Authority. - (5) No development shall commence before plans and particulars showing precise details of any gates, fences, walls or other means of screening or enclosure to be erected have been submitted to and agreed in writing by the Local Planning Authority.
-Such details of screening or other means of enclosure as may be agreed in writing by the Local Planning Authority shall be erected prior to the building to which they relate first being occupied and thereafter maintained in the approved form. - (6) No development shall commence before plans and particulars showing precise details of soft landscaping which shall form part of the development hereby permitted have been agreed in writing by the Local Planning Authority.
-Any scheme of landscaping details, as may be agreed in writing by the Local Planning Authority, which shall show the retention of existing trees, shrubs and hedgerows on the site and include details of:- - Schedules of species, size, density and spacing of all trees, shrubs and hedgerows to be planted; - areas to be grass seeded or turfed, including cultivation and other operations associated with plant and grass establishment; - means of enclosure and other boundary treatments shall be implemented in its entirety during the first planting season (October to March inclusive) following commencement of the development, or in any other such phased arrangement as may be agreed in writing by the Local Planning Authority.
-Any tree, shrub or hedge plant (including replacement plants) removed, uprooted, destroyed or be caused to die, or become seriously damaged or defective within five years of planting, shall be replaced by the developer(s) or their successors in title, with species of the same type, size and in the same location as those removed, in the first available planting season following removal.
+- (3) The external paving materials to be used in the construction of the development hereby permitted shall be those materials specified on the application form date stamped 2 May 2013 submitted in relation to the development hereby permitted and as indicated on Drawing Number 1772 DE 20-02, unless alternative materials are proposed.
+Where alternative materials are to be used, no development shall commence before details of those alternative materials to be used in the development have been submitted to and approved in writing by the Local Planning Authority.
+Where alternative materials agreed shall be those used in the development hereby permitted. - (4) No development shall commence before plans and particulars showing precise details of any gates, fences, walls or other means of screening or enclosure to be erected have been submitted to and agreed in writing by the Local Planning Authority.
+Such details of screening or other means of enclosure as may be agreed in writing by the Local Planning Authority shall be erected prior to the building to which they relate first being occupied and thereafter maintained in the approved form. - (5) No development shall commence before plans and particulars showing precise details of soft landscaping, which shall form part of the development hereby permitted, have been agreed in writing by the Local Planning Authority.
+Any scheme of landscaping details as may be agreed in writing by the Local Planning Authority, which shall show the retention of existing trees, shrubs and hedgerows on the site and include details of:- - Schedules of species, size, density and spacing of all trees, shrubs and hedgerows to be planted; - areas to be grass seeded or turfed, including cultivation and other operations associated with plant and grass establishment; - means of enclosure and other boundary treatments;

+Shall be implemented in its entirety during the first planting season (October to March inclusive) following commencement of the development, or in any other such phased arrangement as may be agreed in writing by the Local Planning Authority.
+Any tree, shrub or hedge plant (including replacement plants) removed, uprooted, destroyed or be caused to die, or become seriously damaged or defective within five years of planting, shall be replaced by the developer(s) or their successors in tittle, with species of the same type, size and in the same location as those removed, in the first available planting season following removal.